 - No one likes to be confined to a small space, especially not a dog.
 Thus, if the crate is just not big enough, it will try to escape or wallow in self-pity (and possibly its urine or poop too).

 - It can collapse if we don’t assemble it well.
 In addition, if the dog is eager to get out, but the crate is not stable enough, it might fall onto it while we’re at work.

 Crates can be pretty dangerous.
 However, it’s unlikely a bin will collapse, especially if we have someone who can check on the puppy while we’re away.

 Plus, if we leave the pup in the crate for just an hour or so, it will not find it so distressing.

 Pros and cons of potty pads

-- Potty pads are the ultimate emergency blanket when it comes to housebreaking a dog.
-We can easily get the puppy to relieve itself in any part of the house, as long as it does it on the potty pad.
+- Potty pads are the ultimate emergency blanket for housebreaking a dog.
+We can quickly get the puppy to relieve itself in any part of the house, as long as it does on the potty pad.

 - These can soak up urine much better than newspapers, so it’s unlikely the puppy will damage our floors.

 - Some potty pads come with odor eliminators and blockers.